Table of Contents

 There’s an old business adage that whatever is worth doing is worth measuring.

-Website analytics provide insights and data that can be used to create a better user experience for website visitors.
+Website analytics provide insights and data that can be used to create a better customer experience for website visitors.

 Understanding customer behavior is also key to optimizing a website for key conversion metrics.